-As the name suggests, Belgian Shepherd originated from Belgium and is a member of the Herding Group (FCI 1 Group).
-Belgian Shepherd is a medium sized dog with harmonious proportions, fitting into a square – rustic, dry strong muscle, combines elegance and power.
-Their height from the ground to top of the withers is equal to its length.
-They carry their head high and have a rectilinear, dry and well chiseled.
-Their eyes are medium sized, dark and slightly almond-shaped.
-They give a direct, intelligent, lively and inquirer looks.
-While, their ears are triangular, rather small, highly set and carried upright when the dog is attentive.
+As the name suggests, the Belgian Shepherd originated from Belgium and is a member of the Herding Group (FCI 1 Group).
+Belgian Shepherd is a medium-sized dog with harmonious proportions, fitting into a square – rustic, dry strong muscle, that combines elegance and power.
+Their height from the ground to the top of the withers is equal to their length.
+They carry their head high and have a rectilinear, dry, and well-chiseled.
+Their eyes are medium-sized, dark, and slightly almond-shaped.
+They give direct, intelligent, lively and inquirer looks.
+While, their ears are triangular, rather small, highly set, and carried upright when the dog is attentive.

-There are four varieties of Belgian Shepherd – black, long haired Groenendael (tolerance little white mark at front), long haired fawn or grey with a black mask Tervueren, rough wire fawn coat with black mask Lakenois and short fawn coat with black mask Malinois.
+There are four varieties of Belgian Shepherd – black, long-haired Groenendael (tolerance little white mark at the front), long-haired fawn or grey with a black mask Tervueren, rough wire fawn coat with black mask Lakenois and short fawn coat with black mask Malinois.

 A lot of Belgians live with children, but children have to be considerate towards them!
-Any dog, particularly large, active breed shouldn’t be left alone without supervision of adults with small children.
+Any dog, particularly a large, active breed shouldn’t be left alone without the supervision of adults with small children.

 |Tips for pet parents

-Quick in reactions and excitable are not easy for inexperienced owners.
-Since they are distrustful in contact with strangers, they need socialisation from an early age.
-Belgians need early socialisation to grow up for well-balanced and self-confident dog.
+Quick reactions and excitability are not easy for inexperienced owners.
+Since they are distrustful in contact with strangers, they need socialization from an early age.
+Belgians need early socialization to grow up into well-balanced and self-confident dogs.

-They love to learn and are masters in most of dog sports.
-Though originally they worked as pastoral dogs guarded sheep, but they now work as police dogs, rescue dogs and even guide-dogs.
+They love to learn and are masters in most dog sports.
+Though originally they worked as pastoral dogs guarded sheep, they now work as police dogs, rescue dogs, and even guide dogs.

 Life with Belgians is never boring.
-Every day, they can surprise you with their crazy antics, so it is important to have a good sense of humour when living with them.
+Every day, they can surprise you with their crazy antics, so it is important to have a good sense of humor when living with them.
 They need to live with their human family and like a shadow, follow them everywhere.
 Isolation makes them unhappy.
-They are excellent family dogs, but are not suitable for all people.
-Their temper and energy makes them very demanding, and they need a lot of occupation – not just physical exercises but also mental training.
-Else Belgians will be frustrated and bored and will find entertainment on his own, usually destroying everything around.
+They are excellent family dogs but are not suitable for all people.
+Their temper and energy make them very demanding, and they need a lot of occupation – not just physical exercise but also mental training.
+Else Belgians will be frustrated and bored and will find entertainment on their own, usually destroying everything around.
 Hence, this is a breed for active people, who like to spend time with dogs and train them with positive methods.

-This is very active breed so every kind of dog activities like flyball, obedience, tracking, defence (especially malinois); trekking will be suitable for them.
+This is a very active breed so every kind of dog activity like flyball, obedience, tracking, defense (especially malinois); trekking will be suitable for them.
 In fact, it is difficult to define how much time they need for their exercise and emotional needs.
-After intensive walk, they will take a rest and sleep, but once you give a small signal, they will be ready again to accompany you for more exercises.
+After the intensive walk, they will take a rest and sleep, but once you give a small signal, they will be ready again to accompany you for more exercises.

 Grooming is easy

-Despite long hair, grooming is not very time consuming.
+Despite long hair, grooming is not very time-consuming.
 Brushing regularly and bathing when required – is all it takes to maintain his coat.
-Frequency of molting depends on sex of the breed.
-Males lose only undercoat once per year, while females change their coat twice in a year.
-In this period, dog should be brushed every day to remove dead hair.
+The frequency of molting depends on the sex of the breed.
+Males lose only their undercoat once per year, while females change their coat twice a year.
+During this period, the dog should be brushed every day to remove dead hair.

-Belgians are very healthy and long lived breed; they usually live for 13-16 years.
-Most common ailments include cut paws and abrasion while the most serious disease is idiopatic epilepsy.
+Belgians are a very healthy and long-lived breed; they usually live for 13-16 years.
+Most common ailments include cut paws and abrasion while the most serious disease is idiopathic epilepsy.

-(Iwona Hernas is a fancier, breeder and handler of Belgian Shepherds.
+(Iwona Hernias is a fancier, breeder, and handler of Belgian Shepherds.
 She breeds Groenendaels or Belgian Shepherd Dogs under her kennel named Di Trevi in Poland – www.funny.cba.pl).